miabekic/Projekt-MTTPP/README.md

 ## Configuration
   Before running the tests:
   - chose browser/browsers in which you want to run them (Chrome, Edge or Firefox)
+  - which test classes you want to run
   - modify ***testng.xml*** according to decition

 ## How to run the tests